-(1) Includes facility closure, contract termination and other exit costs.
+- (1) Includes facility closure, contract termination and other exit costs. - (2) Includes activity primarily related to our 2018 and 2019 Footprint realignment plans, which have concluded.

-(2) Includes activity primarily related to a restructuring plan initiated in the first quarter of 2022 that is designed to relocate manufacturing operations at certain of our facilities (the "2022 Manufacturing relocation plan") and our 2014, 2018, and 2019 Footprint realignment plans.
+(3) Includes activity primarily related to a restructuring plan initiated in the first quarter of 2022 that is designed to relocate manufacturing operations at certain of our facilities (the "2022 Manufacturing relocation plan") and our 2014, 2018, and 2019 Footprint realignment plans, which have concluded.